Indonesia hikes fuel prices to rein in ballooning subsidies | Headlines

 - Indonesia

-Indonesia will raise subsidized fuel prices by about 30% on Saturday, top officials said, as the government moves to rein in ballooning subsidies despite a risk of mass protests.
+Indonesia has raised subsidised fuel prices by about 30% on Saturday, top officials said, as the government moves to rein in ballooning subsidies despite a risk of mass protests.
 From 2:30 p.m.
-(0730 GMT), the price of subsidized gasoline will rise to 10,000 rupiah ($67 U.S. cents) a litre from 7,650 rupiahs, while that of subsidized diesel will increase to 6,800 rupiah a litre from 5,150 rupiah, energy minister Arifin Tasrif said.
+(0730 GMT) Saturday, within an hour after announcement, the price of subsidised gasoline was raised to 10,000 rupiah ($67 U.S. cents) a litre from 7,650 rupiah, while that of subsidised diesel rose to 6,800 rupiah a litre from 5,150 rupiah, energy minister Arifin Tasrif said.

+"I actually wanted domestic fuel prices to remain affordable by providing subsidies, but the budget for subsidies has tripled and will continue to increase," President Joko Widodo told a news conference.
+"Now the government has to make a decision in a difficult situation.
+This is the government's last option," Jokowi, as the president is known, said.

-Fuel prices are a politically sensitive issue in Indonesia, and the changes will have major implications for households and small businesses, as subsidized fuel accounts for more than 80% of state-owned oil giant Pertamina's sales.
-The last fuel price hike was in 2014, months after Jokow
+Fuel prices are a politically sensitive issue in Indonesia, and the changes will have major implications for households and small businesses, as subsidised fuel accounts for more than 80% of state-owned oil giant Pertamina's sales.
+The last fuel price hike was in 2014, months after Jokowi took office, aiming to free up fiscal space.
+That sparked protests across the archipelago.

+Trade unions had previously threatened to strike if the government went ahead with a fuel price hike.
+The government has allocated an additional total of 24.17 trillion rupiah for cash handouts to help the poor cope with the policy's impact, Jokowi said.

+Immediately after the price hike announcement, Pertamina said it was committed to ensuring adequate fuel supplies nationally.
+Cars were seen queuing in some gas stations in the capital Jakarta after the announcement.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)